-Why the Twins' Brandon Kintzler is baseball's unlikeliest closer
+Why the Twins' Brandon Kintzler is baseball's most unlikely closer

 Kintzler never appeared likely to reach the majors, let alone become a closer

 Few baseball jobs are more prestigious than that of the closer.
-It's the closer who gets bigger contracts than his partners in relief; it's the closer who gets to celebrate a win's final out; it's the closer who gets to pile up saves, baseball's best-branded statistic; and it's the closer who gets the cool beans audio-visual package when he enters a home game.
+It's the closer who gets bigger contracts than his partners in relief; it's the closer who gets to celebrate a victory's final out; it's the closer who gets to pile up saves, baseball's best-branded statistic; and it's the closer who gets the cool beans audio-visual package when he enters a home game.
 The closer concept is outdated (and was never a great idea to begin with), but the label will engender respect for as long as it exists.

-With so much riding on the ninth-inning assignment, it's no wonder why some pitchers feel misplaced when they're tabbed as closer.
-Consider Brandon Kintzler , who, despite his 1.80 ERA and 11 saves (in 12 tries), is baseball's unlikeliest savior due to his unorthodox background and profile.
+With so much riding on the ninth-inning assignment, it's no wonder some pitchers feel misplaced when they're tabbed as closer.
+Consider Brandon Kintzler , who, despite his 1.80 ERA and 11 saves (in 12 tries), is baseball's most unlikely savior due to his unorthodox background and profile.

 The easiest way to sum up Kintzler's history is to be upfront about it.
 He's a two-time 40th-round pick who was released by the San Diego Padres a season and a half into his career due to a bum shoulder.
-He pitched for multiple independent league teams, though not always well, and landed with another MLB organization only after an impressive outing in the American Association's All-Star Game.
+He pitched for multiple independent league teams, though not always well, and landed with another major-league organization only after an impressive outing in the American Association's All-Star Game.
 The kicker?
-Kintzler appeared in that game against his agent's advice -- not because of the injury risk, but because it meant canceling a contract to play Tim Hudson in the Moneyball movie.
+Kintzler appeared in that game against his agent's advice -- not because of the injury risk, but because it meant canceling a contract to play Tim Hudson in the "Moneyball" movie.
 Really:

 "Forget the all-star game, Brandon," Kohler remembers telling him.
 "Come on.
 You're 5-foot-10 pitching indy ball.
 Go do your movie.
 You never know.
 You might meet somebody."